nervosnetwork/ckb/rpc/README.md

 #### Fields

-`DryRunResult` is a JSON object with following fields.
+`DryRunResult` is a JSON object with the following fields.

 *   `cycles`: [`Cycle`](#type-cycle) - The count of cycles that the VM has consumed to verify this transaction.